 The Humanities Institute is pleased to announce three new Graduate Student Instructors who will teach undergraduate seminars exploring THI’s 2021-2022 theme: Imagination.
 The course is part of The Humanities Institute’s annual Questions That Matter series and is funded through the Andrew W. Mellon Foundation’s Expanding Humanities Impact and Publics project.
 It will be taught in Spring 2022 at three different UCSC residential colleges.
-Previous THI Graduate Student Instructors have taught seminars at Cowell, Stevenson, and Oakes, and have developed undergraduate courses on Data and Democracy, Futures, and Memory.
+Previous THI Graduate Student Instructors have taught seminars at Cowell, Stevenson, Porter, and Oakes, and have developed undergraduate courses on Data and Democracy, Futures, and Memory.

 THI’s 2021-2022 Public Humanities GSIs are: